Assault with a Deadly Weapon Lawyer Los Angeles

-Veteran criminal defense lawyer protects your rights
+Veteran criminal defense Attorney protects your rights

 If the police arrest you for any type of crime, seek competent legal counsel immediately.
 Assault with a deadly weapon is one of the most serious offenses you can be charged with in California.
 Depending on certain factors — the type of weapon, whether the victim sustained any injuries, your criminal history — you may be charged with a felony or misdemeanor.
 Further, assault with a deadly weapon carries the stigma of a “violent crime” and can hinder opportunities in your personal and professional life.